 The NCRPC staff is qualified to assist member cities, counties and area non-profits with a variety of planning and development initiatives.
-Services include but are not limited to general planning, capital improvement planning, strategic planning, meeting facilitation, environmental assessments, and project planning and management.
+Services include but are not limited to general planning, capital improvement planning, strategic planning, meeting facilitation, environmental reviews and assessments, and project planning and administration.

 Capital Improvement Plans (CIP) act as long term guides that provide a schedule of construction or acquisition of capital improvements and provide a framework for how they will be funded.
 Cities, counties and non-profit entities all benefit from the capital improvement planning process.
 Those with a plan in place also have an easier time accessing funding from federal and state sources.